Hello! Welcome to year 5.

 ( Don't forget to read our weekly newsletter!)

-Thursday 23rd November - an author, Jeremy Davies, to visit years 5 and 6 and sign his book 'The Advent Calendar', which was number one in the Amazon chart.
-Please purchase a rare signed book.
+Thursday 23rd November - an author, Jeremy Davies, came to visit years 5 and 6 and sign his book 'The Advent Calendar', which was number one in the Amazon chart.
+It was a wonderful experience, and he provided us all with some many 'top writing tips'.

-We are visiting the Space Centre ( Leicester ) on Friday 1st December.
+We had a fabulous visit to the Space Centre ( Leicester ) on Friday 1st December: many children now want to become astronauts or astronomers.

 The children have individual times tables to learn.
 All children should know all of their times tables ( up to 12 ) by heart in year 5.